thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/devices.md

 ### Device telemetry

 This tab shows the telemetry data that the device sends in real-time, such as sensor readings, status, and other measurable variables.
-[Time-series](/docs/{{docsPrefix}}user-guide/telemetry/) data points available for storage, querying and visualization.
-For example temperature, humidity, battery level.
+[Time-series](/docs/{{docsPrefix}}user-guide/telemetry/) data points are available for storage, querying and visualization.
+For example, temperature, humidity, battery level.

 {% include images-gallery.html imageCollection="telemetry" %}